 FastCGI functionality is very similar to working of CGI.
-FastCGI makes differences at few places than CGI like FastCGI processes are persistent and they can handle more than one requests per processes.
+FastCGI makes differences at few places than CGI like FastCGI processes are persistent and they can handle more than one request per process.
 FastCGI allows running programs on remote machines by multiplexes the environment information, standard input, output and error over a single full-duplex connection.
 Read more about FastCGI.

 Step 1 – Prerequsitis